Zscaler (NASDAQ:ZS) Releases FY 2021 Earnings Guidance

 Zscaler (NASDAQ:ZS) updated its FY 2021 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $0.470-0.470 for the period, compared to the Thomson Reuters consensus estimate of $0.400.
 The company issued revenue guidance of $660 million-664 million, compared to the consensus revenue estimate of $638.21 million.Zscaler also updated its Q4 2021 guidance to $0.080-0.090 EPS.

-Several equities analysts have weighed in on the stock.
-BMO Capital Markets upgraded shares of Zscaler from a market perform rating to an outperform rating and raised their target price for the company from $202.00 to $225.00 in a report on Wednesday, May 26th.
-BTIG Research raised shares of Zscaler from a neutral rating to a buy rating and set a $240.00 price target on the stock in a research note on Friday, February 26th.
-Berenberg Bank raised shares of Zscaler from a hold rating to a buy rating and raised their price target for the stock from $209.00 to $235.00 in a research note on Friday, March 5th.
-Needham & Company LLC raised their price target on shares of Zscaler from $240.00 to $245.00 and gave the stock a strong-buy rating in a research note on Wednesday, May 26th.
-Finally, Deutsche Bank Aktiengesellschaft decreased their price target on shares of Zscaler from $233.00 to $215.00 and set a buy rating on the stock in a research note on Wednesday, May 26th.
-Five investment analysts have rated the stock with a hold rating, twenty-one have given a buy rating and one has given a strong buy rating to the company’s stock.
-Zscaler has an average rating of Buy and an average target price of $211.00.
+A number of analysts have recently commented on the company.
+Royal Bank of Canada cut their target price on Zscaler from $250.00 to $225.00 and set an outperform rating on the stock in a research report on Monday, May 24th.
+Berenberg Bank raised Zscaler from a hold rating to a buy rating and lifted their price objective for the company from $209.00 to $235.00 in a report on Friday, March 5th.
+Credit Suisse Group started coverage on Zscaler in a report on Tuesday, March 16th.
+They issued an outperform rating and a $230.00 price objective on the stock.
+BTIG Research raised Zscaler from a neutral rating to a buy rating and set a $240.00 price objective on the stock in a report on Friday, February 26th.
+Finally, Truist upgraded shares of Zscaler from a hold rating to a buy rating and lifted their price target for the company from $175.00 to $225.00 in a research report on Tuesday, March 23rd.
+Five equities research analysts have rated the stock with a hold rating, twenty-one have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+Zscaler has a consensus rating of Buy and an average target price of $211.00.

-In other news, insider Amit Sinha sold 7,000 shares of Zscaler stock in a transaction that occurred on Thursday, March 18th.
-The shares were sold at an average price of $180.77, for a total transaction of $1,265,390.00.
-Following the sale, the insider now owns 248,533 shares in the company, valued at $44,927,310.41.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Karen Blasing sold 500 shares of Zscaler stock in a transaction that occurred on Thursday, April 1st.
-The shares were sold at an average price of $180.00, for a total transaction of $90,000.00.
-Following the sale, the director now owns 2,263 shares in the company, valued at approximately $407,340.
+In related news, insider Amit Sinha sold 7,000 shares of the company’s stock in a transaction that occurred on Thursday, April 15th.
+The shares were sold at an average price of $195.24, for a total value of $1,366,680.00.
+Following the completion of the sale, the insider now owns 269,192 shares in the company, valued at approximately $52,557,046.08.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, Director Karen Blasing sold 1,500 shares of the company’s stock in a transaction that occurred on Monday, March 29th.
+The shares were sold at an average price of $166.21, for a total transaction of $249,315.00.
+Following the completion of the sale, the director now owns 3,263 shares of the company’s stock, valued at approximately $542,343.23.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 112,196 shares of company stock worth $21,515,757.
-21.40% of the stock is currently owned by corporate insiders.
+Insiders have sold 129,987 shares of company stock valued at $25,535,934 over the last 90 days.
+21.40% of the stock is currently owned by insiders.

 About Zscaler